not eating enough to lose weight

 It can lead them to thinking they are “broken”.

-Sorry to call you out on your bullshit, but someone needs to do it.
+Sorry to call you out on your bullshit, but you want results,not friendship, right?

-I’ve had countless people come to me over the years saying stuff like, “Hey Russ, why can’t I lose weight on 1000 calories per day?”, and the answer is ALWAYS the same – they’re not tracking their nutrition properly!
+Alternatively, if you haven’t been tracking your calories accurately then your numbers are out of sync anyway.
+I’ve met countless men and women over the years who ask things like, “Hey Russ, why can’t I seem to lose weight when I only eat 1000 calories per day?”, and the answer is ALWAYS the same – they’re not tracking their calories properly!

 Scales for measuring body weight.

-There’s no need to do anything extreme (in fact the less extreme the better!), so just reduce your current target by about 10% and see how your body responds over the next couple of weeks.
-Eventually you’ll find the “sweet spot” for maximizing results.
+You don’t need to do anything drastic here (in fact, it’s best to keep it simple), just reduce your current target by 10% and take note of how your body responds over the next couple of weeks.
 (6)

 russhowepti.com